-MP polls: Congress manifesto promises Rs 2.5 lakh grants to to homeless; farm loan waiver
+MP polls: Congress manifesto promises Gaushalas; farm loan waiver

 Key announcements

-- More emphasis on Made in Madhya Pradesh
+- Promoting Made in Madhya Pradesh goods.

-Madhya Pradesh is scheduled to go for polls in a single phase on November 28.
-Results will be announced on December 11.

 Also Read MP polls: Congress eyes 15 districts where it was not a single seat